mhellnerdev/devops/README.md

-This is a placeholder for now.
-We will be adding all the code related to
+This is a code repository for:
  - Automated Provisioning
  - Application Configuration Management
  - Automated Deployments